SEERNET/developer-docs/docs/speaker-enrollment-api.md

 }
 ```

-> Enroll a user atleast thrice with 3 different audio, each about 10-12 seconds.
+> NOTE: Enroll a user atleast thrice with 3 different audio, each about 10-12 seconds.
 > The more diverse the enrollment audio files, the better the accuracy for identification.

+> NOTE: All the enrollments for a particular speaker should be of same sampling rate.
+This check is added to avoid contamination of existing voiceprint.
+In case you want to enroll more audios corresponding to the speaker, create a new speakerId.

 ### Body Parameters